cmsaliba/coherent_point_drift_cuda/README.md

 * **cpd_mex**: MEX wrapper around the cpd_cuda library for use with MATLAB.

 ## Windows Builds
-Tested using CUDA 9.0 and CUDA 10.1 using Visual Studio 2015.
+Tested using CUDA 9.0 and CUDA 10.1 with Visual Studio 2015.
+Other versions of CUDA and Visual Studio should also work as long as they are compatible with eachother.
+Newer versions of CUDA may require a newer version of CMake to find all of the libraries.
 For the command-line build you can avoid a full installation of the Visual Studio IDE and only install the Visual Studio Build Tools.

 ### Command Line
 1. Open a command prompt window and set up the Visual Studio development tools.
 The path to bat file will depend on your version of Visual Studio.
 The `amd64` argument specifies a 64bit target.